merge-api/merge-sdk-kotlin/docs/hris/PayrollRunsApi.md

 val endedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return payroll runs ended before this datetime.
-val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified after this datetime. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified before this datetime.
-val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page.
+val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge after this date time will be returned. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge before this date time will be returned. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page.
 val remoteFields : kotlin.String = run_state,run_type // kotlin.String | Deprecated.
 Use show_enum_origins.
 val remoteId : kotlin.String = remoteId_example // kotlin.String | The API provider's ID for the given object.
 val runType : kotlin.String = runType_example // kotlin.String | If provided, will only return PayrollRun's with this status.
-Options: ('REGULAR', 'OFF_CYCLE', 'CORRECTION', 'TERMINATION', 'SIGN_ON_BONUS')
+Options: ('REGULAR', 'OFF_CYCLE', 'CORRECTION', 'TERMINATION', 'SIGN_ON_BONUS')  * `REGULAR` - REGULAR * `OFF_CYCLE` - OFF_CYCLE * `CORRECTION` - CORRECTION * `TERMINATION` - TERMINATION * `SIGN_ON_BONUS` - SIGN_ON_BONUS
 val showEnumOrigins : kotlin.String = run_state,run_type // kotlin.String | Which fields should be returned in non-normalized form.
 val startedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return payroll runs started after this datetime.
 val startedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return payroll runs started before this datetime.